Anne's Song

-"Anne's Song" is a 1988 single by American band Faith No More, taken from their 1987 album Introduce Yourself.
-Written by band members Billy Gould and Roddy Bottum, the song describes an acquaintance of theirs from New York, and her circle of friends.
-The single was produced by Matt Wallace and Steve Berlin and released by Slash Records.
+"Anne's Song" is a song by American rock band Faith No More, released in April 1988 as the third and final single from their second studio album, Introduce Yourself (1987).
+Written by bassist Billy Gould and keyboardist Roddy Bottum, the song describes an acquaintance of theirs from New York, and her circle of friends.
+The single was produced by Matt Wallace and Steve Berlin and released by Slash Records, but failed to chart.

 "Anne's Song" was released alongside a music video directed by Tamra Davis, which featured both the eponymous Anne and an appearance by Metallica member James Hetfield.
 The song has met with critical appreciation in later years, drawing comparisons to David Bowie and Tom Tom Club.

 Production

 "Anne's Song" was recorded in 1986 as part of the Introduce Yourself recording sessions, at Studio D in Sausalito, California.
-The recordings were produced by Matt Wallace and by Slash Records' Steve Berlin.
-Wallace had worked with the band on their 1985 début album We Care a Lot, and the earlier single "Quiet in Heaven"/"Song of Liberty".
+The recordings were produced by Matt Wallace and by Steve Berlin of Slash Records.
+Wallace had worked with the band on their debut studio album, We Care a Lot (1985), and the earlier single, "Quiet in Heaven"/"Song of Liberty" (1983).
 He recalled that the more experienced Berlin, having been a member of Los Lobos and primarily accustomed to music unlike Faith No More's, essentially "babysat" the band to ensure their recording budget was not wasted.

+Bassist Billy Gould said on the song's production, "we just kept playing it and playing it and, finally, the snare beat smoothed out.
+We always thought it would sound good on the radio."

+Composition and lyrics

-The song was written by band members Billy Gould and Roddy Bottum, and features one of the few guitar solos in the band's canon, performed by Jim Martin.
+"Anne's Song" has been described as a funk metal song.
+It was written by bassist Billy Gould and keyboardist Roddy Bottum, and features one of the few guitar solos in the band's canon, performed by Jim Martin.
 The song had existed in a "rough and ready" incarnation for several months before the recording sessions began, and had its composition completed in the studio.

 The song's titular Anne is the band's friend Anne D'Angillo, whose residence in Alphabet City, Manhattan was used by the group during their previous tour; the other characters mentioned throughout the song are all real friends of D'Angillo.
 D'Angillo also featured in the song's music video, shot in New York and Los Angeles by director Tamra Davis; the video also featured shots of singer Chuck Mosley trapped in a cage, tormented by the other band members and Metallica vocalist James Hetfield; bass player Gould conceived of this segment, stating "my dream for that video was that I wanted to get Chuck in a cage, from which he couldn't escape, and I could poke him with a stick".